eduard-grosu/wfm-helper/README.md

 * How it works:
     - Connects to the warframe.market websocket and listens continuously.
     - Alerts when an item meets one of the following conditions:
-        + Price is 1 platinum and 45 or more ducats.
+        + 45 or more ducats and 1 platinum.
-        + Price is 2 platinum or less and 90 or more ducats.
+        + 90 or more ducats and 2 or fewer platinum.
     - When these conditions are met, the script:
         + Prints a message to the console.
         + Sends a notification through a pub-sub service.